erajasekar/instrumentation-mentoring/PITCHME.md

 https://swarm.soma.salesforce.com/changes/12006421

-It was very hard to debug why this happened.
+It was very hard to debug these kind of errors.

 +++